-The FAA currently allows for special issuance medical certification at Third Class, but will also consider first and second class applicants on a case by case basis.
-The requirements for initial certification are comprehensive, but if you are well managed and attentive to your management, the process is not difficult.
+FAA policy currently allows for special issuance medical certification for Third Class applicants only.
+A review is currently underway to eventually consider First and Second class applicants on a case by case basis but there has been no change in certification policy for applicants who fly for hire.
+For Third Class special issuance, the requirements for initial certification are comprehensive, but if you are well managed and attentive to your management, the process is not difficult.

 For initial certification:

 You will need to have been on insulin therapy with either injections or pump for at least six months prior to submitting a request for medical certification.

 You should have no other history of significant diabetes-related complications such as arteriosclerotic coronary or cerebrovascular disease, retinal disease, or chronic renal failure, and cannot have had any recurrent (two or more) hypoglycemic reactions within the past five years that: